sunkejl/artisan/Cfwsc/create-framework-with-symfony2-components/part-1.md

 ```

 Coding Standards
-Before anyone starts a flame war about coding standards and why the one used here suck hard, let's all admit that this does not matter that much as long as you are consistent.
+Before anyone starts a flame war about coding standards and why the one used here suck hard,
+let's all admit that this does not matter that much as long as you are consistent.
 For this book, we are going to use the Symfony2 Coding Standards.
+编码规范

 Components Installation
 To install the Symfony2 Components that we need for our framework, we are going to use Composer, a project dependency manager for PHP.
 First, list your dependencies in a composer.json file: